apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

   The time interval for rate limiting snapshot command to protect the server.
   Defaults to 5 mins.

+* *admin.restore.enabled* :
+  (Java system property: **zookeeper.admin.restore.enabled**) The flag for enabling the restore command.
+Defaults to false.
+  It will be enabled by default once the auth support for admin server commands is available.

+* *admin.restore.intervalInMS* :
+  (Java system property: **zookeeper.admin.restore.intervalInMS**) The time interval for rate limiting restore command to protect the server.
+  Defaults to 5 mins.

 **New in 3.7.1:** The following options are used to configure the [AdminServer](#sc_adminserver).